MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 ### Why personalize your environment?

 Some features work best when they're customized to your needs.
 Provide a better experience for your users with your own email templates.
-Decide what notifications you receive and customize your risk score metric to fit your organization’s preferences.
+Decide what notifications you receive and customize your risk score metric to fit your organization's preferences.

 ## Step 5.
 [Organize the data according to your needs](ip-tags.md)